lennertderyck/cutlery.js/README.md

 document.eventListener('click', () => {

-  // using data-attribute on an element
+  // using data-attribute on an element eventCallback('hideMenu', (target) => {
-  // it detects which when inside the document is clicked and if the clicked element's selector matches the selector given as first argument than it will execute the callback eventCallback('hideMenu', (target) => {
     // target returns the element that is detected by the eventlistener target.classList.add('menu--hidden') // adds class to the detected element